COURSE DESCRIPTIONS 2025-2026

 North Star Course Name Grade Taken CWI Course Name (# of college credits) Additional Information

-World History A 10 HIST 101-World History 1 (3) Meets CWI GEM 6: Social and Behavioral Ways of Knowing
+World History A 10 HIST 101 (3) GEM 6: Social and Behavioral Ways of Knowing or Global Perspectives

 This course interprets the development of cultures from around the world from prehistoric times to A.D.
 1500.
 Students will analyze the characteristics of human societies and explore how human cultures have interacted with each other over time.
 The evolution of global exchange and the ideas, concepts, and phenomena that have connected and divided people across regions and time will be investigated.